learnsia/h2HMessenger/README.md

 This application is meant to be run on an internal network or a host with limited services between a user (e.g. a consultant) and their client(s).
 The private key and randomly created passphrase, for the private key, are encrypted and stored in a DB on the server, but protected by the user's password that is used to authenticate to the h2H Messenger application.
 When the user authenticates AND passes the two-factor authentication, the private key and the random passphrase are stored in PHP session variables.
 However, those variables are encrypted at-rest (during the login session) and only decrypted when called in the application (where ever you setup the location of the "phpsec::$_dsn = 'filesystem:/var/rand/data';") take a look inside those files to ensure it is encrypted.
 The key for the encrypted session variables are stored as a cookie on the client using Enrico Zimuel's SecureSession.php class http://www.zimuel.it/en/encrypt-php-session-data/.

+CHANGELOG:

+5/27/2013
+- Added a fingerprint verification routine.
+- Added the option to not require two-factor authentication (for organizations using this for internal use only.)

 TODO: Add an admin screen to add more SMS gateways Other stuff based on feedback or bug oops. :)